Limbo13/MBANCapstoneProject/README.md

 -PrepareDataset: This file takes multiple csv files and converts them into one file with the attributes we are interested in.
 The raw files were taken from https://webrobots.io/kickstarter-datasets/

+-CreateCorpus: This file modifies the dataset to adjust money for inflation as well as doing basic nlp.

 -TrainModels: This file reads in the dataset and creates models based off of the predictions we are trying to make.
 There are 156 combinations of primary and sub-categories; the TrainModels program uses these combinations to filter the original dataset so only records that belong to that combination are then used for training a model.
 As a result, 624 different models are produced.

 -Prediction tool (still in production): Utilizing tkinter, the user will be provided with a GUI interface where they can input values for the variables we believe to be important for making the most accurate predictions possible.